 2. With the beginning of the Soviet occupation in 1940 as well as from 1945 until 1958, the university was renamed as the Latvian State University.

 3. Under the Nazi occupation (1942-1945) its name was the University of Riga.

 4. In 1958, the university was renamed as the Pēteris Stučka Latvian State University which was its official name until 1990.

-The history of the university shows that names and ideology are intertwined.
-Today, approximately 14 000 students are enrolled, among which foreign and exchange students.
+The history of the university shows that names and ideology interwine.
+Today, approximately 14 000 students enrol, foreign as well as exchange students alike.